-This letter was written by Hiram P. Teed (1833-1923), the son of farmer and postmaster Lebbeus Lathrop Teed (1810-1899) and Letitia Page (1810-1876) of Tompkins, Delaware county, New York.
+These letters were written by Hiram Page Teed (1833-1923), the son of farmer and postmaster Lebbeus Lathrop Teed (1810-1899) and Letitia Page (1810-1876) of Tompkins, Delaware county, New York.

 Hiram enlisted as a private in Co.
 A, 144th New York Infantry on 27 September 1862 at Tompkins, New York.
 The Regiment assisted in the defense of Washington D. C. until April 1863 when they were relocated to the Department of Virginia and assigned to Gurney’s Division in the defense of Suffolk during Longstreet’s siege of that place.
 In May, they were placed in Gordon’s Division of the VII Corps at West Point, where the Pamunky and Mattapony Rivers merge to form the York River.
 It was while encamped at West Point when the following letter was penned.
 Hiram survived the war and was mustered out with the regiment on 15 June 1865.

-Hiram wrote the letter to his wife, Elizabeth (“Libby”) G. Wakeman Teed (1831-1918), the daughter of Jabez Jennings Wakeman (1793-1884) and Polly E. Butler (1801-1889) of Delaware county, New York.
+Hiram wrote the letters to his wife, Elizabeth (“Libby”) G. Wakeman Teed (1831-1918), the daughter of Jabez Jennings Wakeman (1793-1884) and Polly E. Butler (1801-1889) of Delaware county, New York.

-[Note: This letter is from the personal collection of Jim Doncaster and is published by express consent.
+[Note: This letter is from the personal collection of Jim Doncaster and was published by express consent.
 The header image is a sketch of the defenses at West Point, Virginia, by John Emery Morris of the 22nd Conn.
 Vols.
 He shows the camp their camp next to the 141st New York Vols, which also were briefly at West Point in May 1863.]

 Camp of West Point, Va.